EvgenyZaryanov/EvgenyZaryanov/README.md

 # __Eugene Zaryanov__

-Fullstack Web developer
+Full-stack Web developer
 --------------------

-__Hi, I'm a fullstack web developer from Moscow.
+__Hi there, I'm the full-stack web developer from Moscow.
 I work on developing functional MPA & SPA apps, configuring the server environment.
 I'm all about keeping the code clean, creating a user-friendly and aesthetically pleasing interface.
 I want to be a part of a fun team, learn from and share with others, and create a top-notch product.__

 * 🌍  I'm based in Moscow
 * 🖥️  See my portfolio at [https://github.com/EvgenyZaryanov?tab=repositories](http://https://github.com/EvgenyZaryanov?tab=repositories).